 This example is a parent-to-child semi-join from Account to Opportunity.
 Notice that the left operand, Id, of the IN clause is an ID field.
-The subquery returns a single field of the same type as the field to which it is compared.
-A full list of restrictions that prevent unnecessary processing is provided at the end of this section.
+The subquery returns a single field of the same type as the field to which it's compared.
+For restrictions that prevent unnecessary processing of semi-join queries, see Considerations.